wpexpertsio/new-user-approve/readme.txt

 Download version 1.3.2 immediately!
 A bug was found in version 1.3 that allows a user to login using any password.

 == Other Notes ==

+The code for this plugin is also available at Github - https://github.com/picklewagon/new-user-approve.
+Pull requests welcomed.

 = Filters =
 * *new_user_approve_user_status* - modify the list of users shown in the tables